emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 I've had this book on my reading list for some time now but never prioritized it because of the title.
-While I was interested in both writing and learning, I never felt an urgent desire to explore "writing to learn" when comparing it to the other books on my list.
+While I was interested in both writing and learning, I never felt an urgent desire to explore "writing to learn" when compared to the other books on my list.
 However, as I was working on a new post for the blog, I chanced upon it again and decided to take a detour to read it, scavenging for fodder for my writing.
 To my utter surprise, despite the